 It also asked serious questions of Roger Moore as an actor.
 Those questions were answered.
 He turned in a superb performance, playing both a goodie and a baddie at the same time.
 The support cast is strong, and includes Gerald Sim (the vicar in To The Manor Born), Charles Lloyd-Pack, Anton Rodgers and Thorley Walters.

 It may well be played on US TV as a tribute to Sir Roger Moore.
 If so, it’s well worth watching, and not just for the cars!
 He really was a fine actor.
 He was just too modest to say it, preferring, like me (!) to hide his light under a bushel.

-Posted by Michael Shrimpton on June 3, 2017, With 3139 Reads Filed under Democracy & Elections, Government & Politics.
+Posted by Michael Shrimpton on June 3, 2017, With 3166 Reads Filed under Democracy & Elections, Government & Politics.
 You can follow any responses to this entry through the RSS 2.0.
-You can skip to the end and leave a response.
-Pinging is currently not allowed.
+Both comments and pings are currently closed.